-Anytime I want to pull off some extra pounds I turn to my recipes for shrimp.
-It is always an easy and tasty meal which satisfies the appetite without tasting like “diet food.”
+Anytime I want to take off some extra pounds, I turn to my recipes for shrimp.
+It is always an easy and tasty meal that satisfies the appetite without tasting like “diet food.”
 As part of my freezer food inventory, I always keep a large bag of jumbo shrimp.
 This is the easiest “fast food” you can have on hand.

 Baked Shrimp is another easy dinner to prepare.

 - ½ pound jumbo shrimp peeled and deveined

 - 2 tablespoons Panko bread crumbs

 - 1 lemon cut in half and quartered

 - Place shrimp in a baking dish just large enough to hold them in one layer.

 - Sprinkle with Panko, salt, and pepper, and then toss to coat the shrimp.

 - Pour wine into the baking dish, and bake for 10 minutes.